 Bettinger has always been a wonderful retreat area in Madikeri, catering to both nature and adventure enthusiasts at the same time, Bettigeri has always catered as an ideal escape spot in Madikeri.
-Surrounded by lush green hills and dense tropical forest, the property serves an ideal getaway during the weekend.
+Surrounded by lush green hills and dense tropical forest, the property serves as an ideal getaway during the weekend.
 Reach this offbeat campsite, based at 20 km away from the Coorg city, to reconnect with nature, away from the city rush while camping in the serenity of the area.
 Here, you can participate in a variety of activities with your group and feel the thrill and excitement while creating a memorable time with your loved ones.

 Check-In Time: 11:00 AM

 About Camping In Madikeri Coorg:

 Nestled peacefully on the eastern slopes of the Western Ghats, the terrains of Coorg are hilly and green.
 The wooded slopes, the scenic vantage points, and a rich and colourful local life captivate the imagination of every tourist who comes here.
 Book this exquisite camping experience surrounded by the lush green coffee estates on all sides.
 Enjoy this tranquil experience and reconnect with nature.